tairasoul/computercraft-sync/README.md

     - the provided LibDeflate is trimmed down to only include decompressdeflate to save on filesize

 I forgot where base64.lua is from, but I remember it being from some roblox devforum thread.

+## Todo

+Maybe port off of typescript to something like c#?
+Might be better suited.